 - Rhetoric and Writing (including New Media Studies, Professional Writing and Rhetorics, Rhetoric and Composition, and Teaching Writing)

-International students are required to submit scores from the Test of English as a Foreign Language (TOEFL).
-The minimum TOEFL score required for graduate admission is 100 (internet-based testing), 250 (computer-based testing), or 600-603 (paper-based testing).
-For International students interested in being awarded a teaching assistantship, a TOEFL iBT speaking score of 27 or higher, or the Test of Spoken English (TSE), is required.
+International students are required to submit English Proficiency scores from TOEFL or IELTS.
+The minimum TOEFL score required for graduate admissions is 100 TOEFL ibt or 7.0 on IELTS.
+For International students interested in being awarded a teaching assistantship, a TOEFL iBT speaking score of 27 or higher, equivalent IELTS score, or the Test of Spoken English (TSE), is required.

 - Spring (January) Term — No applications accepted for Spring